Connect with others who understand.

 What Is Prid?

-Prid is a topical homeopathic remedy that some people use to treat boils.
-According to the product label’s drug facts, Prid is a drawing salve that can be used to treat boils, minor skin eruptions, bites, superficial cuts, and scratches.
-The salve may help draw out splinters and ingrown hairs while temporarily relieving pain, itching, and irritation.
+Hyland’s Prid Homeopathic Drawing Salve is a topical remedy that some people use to treat boils.
+According to the product label’s drug facts, Prid is a drawing salve that can be used to treat boils, minor skin eruptions, insect bites, superficial cuts, and scratches.
+The salve may help draw out splinters and ingrown hairs while providing temporary topical relief of pain, itching, and irritation.

 This homeopathic remedy can be used for people ages 6 and up.
 Prid is available over the counter at grocery stores and drugstores, as well as online from major retailers such as Amazon, CVS, Walgreens, and Walmart.